 Outside of the shower is a dressing area.

-Roomettes, family, and accessible rooms share one shower room with a dressing area.
-Accessible rooms on Veiwliner trains have showers in their rooms.
+Roomettes, families, and accessible rooms share a single shower room with a dressing area.
+Accessible rooms on Viewliner trains are equipped with showers.

 Bedrooms have small rooms that house the toilet and shower.